AccountGo/accountgo/docs/README.md

 - Banks

 ### SUMMARY: At this point, you should have:
-1. Database instance running in docker, and you can connect to it
+1. Database instance running in docker container and you can connect to it
-1. You should have a running "Api" and test it by getting the list of customers e.g. http://localhost:8001/api/sales customers
+1. You should have a running "Api" and can test it by getting the list of customers e.g. http://localhost:8001/api/sales customers
 1. You can browse the UI from http://localhost:8000 and able to login to the system using initial username/password: admin@accountgo.ph/P@ssword1!
 1. Initialize data by calling a special api endpoint directly